Knowledge base · Process

 If the material comes from an area that is known or suspected to be contaminated, the requirements rise along the entire chain.
 Remediation works have to be notified to the supervisory authority before they start, and when the work is finished a final report must show what was done – including where the contaminated material was transported and how it was handled.

 This is where the follow-up step of the mass flow goes from nice to have to necessary.
 The final report requires someone to be able to account for where every load went – and that account is hard to reconstruct after the fact if it was not built up while the work was ongoing.
-The rules around this – § 28 notification, allocation of responsibility and what the final report must contain – are covered in our guide to excavation material.
+The rules around this – the Section 28 notification, allocation of responsibility and what the final report must contain – are covered in our guide to excavation material.

 Why remediation and traceability belong together